2986: Every Scientific Field

 Explanation[edit]

-Randall uses this pie chart to show that 99% of scientific topics are actually unknown to the general public, and he has listed three topics within the larger fields of cosmology, microbiology, and entomology as examples of obscure but consequential areas of research:
+Randall uses this pie chart to show that more than 95% of scientific topics are actually unknown to the general public, and he has listed three topics within the larger fields of cosmology, microbiology, and entomology as examples of obscure but consequential areas of research:

 • "Dark energy" is the term used for the unknown cause of the accelerating expansion of the universe.
-It behaves like energy, and if it is an energy, it contributes 68% of the total energy in the present-day observable universe.
+It behaves like energy; if it is an energy, it contributes 68% of the total energy in the present-day observable universe.

 • The deep biosphere resides below the first few meters of the ground down to at least 10 and 21 km below the continental and sea surfaces respectively.
 The subsurface accounts for about 90% of the biomass across two of the three domains of life, Archaea and Bacteria.